commerceblock/mainstay/cmd/README.md

 `go run cmd/confirmationtool/confirmationtool.go -tx TX_HASH -script REDEEM_SCRIPT -position CLIENT_POSITION -apiHost https://mainstay.xyz`

 This will initially take some time to sync up all the attestations that have been committed so far and then will wait for any new attestations.
 Logging is displayed for each attestation and for full details the `-detailed` flag can be used.

+The key extraction tool can be used to calculated tweaked private keys and redeem script from untweaked ones.

+`go run $GOPATH/src/mainstay/cmd/confirmationtool/keyextraction/keyextractiontool.go`

 ## Commitment Tool